hapijs/hapi/Readme.md

 ### Extensions

-**hapi** does not support middleware extensiblity as is commonly found in other web frameworks.
+**hapi** does not support middleware extensibility as is commonly found in other web frameworks.
 Instead, **hapi** provides 5 extension hooks for any application-specific functionality.
 Each extension point accepts a single function or an array of functions to be execute at a specified time during request processing.
 The required extension function signature is _function (request, next)_ where:
 - `request` is the **hapi** request object, and